blocknotes/administrate_ransack/README.md

 prepend AdministrateRansack::Searchable
 ```

-- Add to your resource index view:
+- Add to your resource index view (ex. to generate the index for a Post model: `bin/rails generate administrate:views:index Post`):

 ```erb
 <%= render('administrate_ransack/filters') %>